 Real-time access to data is one of the biggest benefits of combining ERP and IoT.
 As mentioned, it means better, faster decisions relating to workplace operations.

 It also means that potentially damaging problems (such as broken equipment) get resolved as quickly as possible, as management isn’t waiting for an employee to report the problem.
-Instead, the ERP system generates a report, sends it to maintenance, and they resolve it.
+Instead, the ERP system generates a report, sends it to maintenance, and resolve it.

-Similarly, obtaining data in real-time can change a business from reactive to proactive.
+Similarly, obtaining data in real time can change a business from reactive to proactive.
 IoT systems can generate trends, allowing managers to take action before a problem arises.